 Factory farming is all about economics.
 The life, feelings, and desires of the individual animals bred into these awful places are never considered to be important.
 It is commonplace for very sick and injured animals to be left untreated in the hope that they will survive until they reach the slaughterhouse.
 Illness due to environmental conditions on the farms is so common that farmers simply feed antibiotics to all animals as a form of damage limitation, but veterinary fees to treat sick and injured individuals are not economically viable.

 10. Ninety-nine percent of U.S. farm animals never get to express natural behaviors

-In the U.S., an incredible 99 percent of farmed animals are now bred in factory farms.
+In the U.S., an incredible 99 percent of farmed animals are now bred on factory farms.
 This means that due to current accepted regulations on animal welfare in these farms, 99 percent of farmed animals in the U.S. will never get to exhibit their natural behaviors.
 Pigs love to bathe in the sun, snuffle in the mud, and create complex social relationships, yet in factory farms, they are confined to tiny concrete pens for their entire lives.
-Chickens love to flap their wings and clean themselves in a dust bath, yet they never leave a cage which is so small, they cannot even stand up straight or extend their wings, ever.
+Chickens love to flap their wings and clean themselves in a dust bath, yet they never leave a cage that is so small they cannot even stand up straight or extend their wings, ever.
 Cows are very maternal creatures who enjoy grazing in fields, yet they are also confined to concrete pens where all they can do is sit or stand.

 - The Brutal Basics of Factory Farming All in One Video (and Without the Gore)

 - Why Factory Farming Is a Broken System Where Extreme Animal Cruelty and Abuse Is the Norm

 - Life for Roosters on Factory Farms and Two Who Escaped That Fate